A central page for references, papers cited and resources linked on this website.

 4. Dawkins, Corcoran 2014

-E-Cigarette use raises nicotine plasma measurement to 13ng/ml average (a small sample of experienced users with 1st-generation hardware and average strength refills) :
+E-Cigarette use raises nicotine plasma measurement to 7ng after 10 minutes, 14ng/ml average at 60 minutes, with a small sample of experienced users with 1st-generation hardware (minis) and average/low strength refills (18mg):

 Faralinos et al 2014